mpaul7/mai_prep/interview_preparation/question_answer/3_regression_analysis.md

 Plug in the values from your model to get the answer.

-***

-**Step 4: Practice**

-- Try changing the data or predicting for a different number of hours.
-- Check the fit visually: does the line capture the trend?

-### Sales Example: Regression Analysis with R-squared and Metrics
+### 2. Sales Example: Regression Analysis with R-squared and Metrics

-Let's use the sales data from our previous example (sales with and without advertisement) to perform a simple linear regression.
-We'll calculate the regression coefficients, R-squared value, and other common metrics to evaluate the model's performance.
+consider sales data (sales with and without advertisement) to perform a simple linear regression.
+Calculate the regression coefficients, R-squared value, and other common metrics to evaluate the model's performance.

 **Step 1: Data Setup**

-Suppose you have weekly sales and corresponding advertising spend:
+Suppose have weekly sales and corresponding advertising spend:

 ```python
 import numpy as np